 Malcolm Gladwell Teaches Writing

-The most important thing I took away from his course was that even the blandest of stories can be turned into interesting pieces.
+Malcolm Gladwell Teaches Writing helps you if you want to become a better nonfiction writer.
+The most important thing I take away from his course is that even the blandest of topics can be turned into interesting stories.
+I regularly refer back to this course every year.

 - Structuring Narrative: The Imperfect Puzzle